Xramu/AgentforceVibesPlannerBoardLWC/README.md

 You will need to have your Visual Studio Code set up with Salesforce's extensions to deploy this project.

-## Deploy To Your Test Org
+# Deploy To Your Test Org
-*Disclaimer: This is a demo project component, you should not deploy this to your org outside sandbox/demo org!*
+*Disclaimer: This is a demo project component, you should not deploy this to your org outside sandbox or demo org!*

-### Clone The Repository To Your Local Machine
+## Clone The Repository To Your Local Machine
 Use git to clone the repository or download it and open it in Visual Studio Code.

-### Connect To Your Org
+## Connect To Your Org

 Press `Command + Shift + P` to bring up the Command Palette.
-Search the command `SFDX: Authorize an Org` and run it.
+Search for the command `SFDX: Authorize an Org` and run it.

-### Deploy The Source
+## Deploy The Source

-Right click the `force-app` folder and select `SFDX: Deploy This Source to Org` **OR**
+Right click the `force-app` folder and select `SFDX: Deploy This Source to Org`

+**OR**

 Run the command `sf project deploy start`

-### Assign Users To View The Project Board
+## Assign Users To View The Project Board

 If not open yet, open your connected org with `Command + Shift + P` and running `SFDX: Open Default Org`

-Click the cogwheel on the top right and go to `Setup` and search for `Permission Sets` in the Quick Find.
+Click the gear icon (cogwheel) on the top right and go to `Setup` and search for `Permission Sets` in the Quick Find.

 Find and click the `Project Board Access` permission set.

 Click `Manage Assignments` and then `Add Assignment`

-Select yourself and anyone needed from the list with the leftmost checkmarks.
+Select yourself and anyone else needed from the list using the checkboxes on the left.

 Click `Next` and then `Assign`

-### Deploy The Mockup Data
+## Deploy The Mockup Data

-Open a terminal window inside VSCode if you haven't yet.
+Open a terminal window inside VSCode if you haven't already.
 You can get a new window from `Terminal > New Terminal`

-Run the command `sf data import tree --plan data/import_data.json` **OR**
+Run the command `sf data import tree --plan data/import_data.json`

+**OR**

 If the command does not work, try running `sf data import tree --plan data/import_data.json --target-org <alias-of-target-org>`
 Replace `<alias-of-target-org>` with the alias you gave to your connected org.

-### View The Project Board
+## View The Project Board

 Refresh your browser and try to search for `Project Board` from the top left App Launcher.
 Click the app and you should be able to view the board with the mockup data.